deemp/servant-queryparam/README.md

 # servant-queryparam

-Provides serveral libraries that let you use records to specify query parameters in [servant](https://hackage.haskell.org/package/servant) APIs.
+Provides several libraries that let you use records to specify query parameters in [servant](https://hackage.haskell.org/package/servant) APIs.

 These libraries are: